msveshnikov/allchat/README.md

 https://allchat.online/

+Experimental code execution was just switched off for guests because of attack

 **Backend (Node.js)**

 1. Set up a new Node.js project and install the necessary dependencies, such as `express`, `cors`, and any libraries required for interacting with the Gemini Pro model.